-Most Discovery Sports are 4-wheel drive, which is a big plus in bad weather.
-These are heavy cars, though, which means the engines must work hard when overtaking.
+Most Discovery Sports are four-wheel drive, which is a big plus in bad weather.
+These are heavy cars, however, which means the engines must work hard when overtaking.

 Being a Land Rover, the Discovery Sport excels in the mud and muck.

 For an upmarket car, the Discovery Sport's cabin doesn't look or feel as plush as you might expect.
 That said, the 2019 update improved the standard of finish, and brought the Land Rover closer to the standard set by the likes of the Audi Q5.

 The look of the interior was modernised as part of the makeover, with slicker navigation and entertainment systems.
 Earlier Discovery Sport cars have less sophisticated infotainment, but an 8-inch touchscreen was standard back in 2015 and only the base-spec SE missed out on sat-nav.

 There's lots of space in the first two rows of seats – even basketball players will have head and legroom to spare.
 It's worth knowing that high-spec cars with a full-length sunroof have a bit less headroom, but you'd need to be very tall to notice.

 Most Discovery Sports come with a third row of seats, which is handy for kids though adults will need the flexibility of a contortionist to be comfortable.
 The middle row of seats can slide forward on its runners, which does make the third row less cramped.
 Even then, if you expect to fill every seat often, the regular Land Rover Discovery has a lot of extra space for passengers six and seven.

 Have all the seats upright and you'll be lucky to find room for a toothbrush each in the teeny-tiny boot.
 It's a quick and easy job to fold the third row away, though, which leaves loads of room for bags.
 With the second row also stowed away, the boot is big enough for taking the eldest off to uni or hauling huge loads to the tip.